 The process of developing a permissioned enterprise application with Hyperledger Fabric is complex and challenging.
 A good idea is to think about hiring expert Hyperledger blockchain developers to ensure that the network runs like clockwork.

 Large enterprise firms like IBM, Intel, and Cisco support Hyperledger Fabric development.
-This will give organizations that are unsure of the future of blockchain good stability and confidence.
-Also, organizations are inclined to build on this platform blockchain applications, as they are heavily influenced by established tech companies.
+It will give good stability and confidence to organizations that are unsure of the future of blockchain.

 Hyperledger Fabric architecture modularity allows network designers to plug into their preferred component implementations, which is an advantage.
 One of the most sought-after modularity areas is "bringing your own identity."
 Some multi-company networks already have identity management and want to reuse rather than rebuild.